 A Practical and Current Approach for Managing Incidental Findings

-This online course will address the wide spectrum of incidental findings that occur, and will provide contemporary evidence-based approaches to help standardize how they should be managed.
-Changes brought about by health care reform are having many major impacts on the practice and economics of imaging.
-Central to this issue is the need to transform from the pay-for-service to value-added paradigm.
-Managing incidental, likely asymptomatic, imaging findings is a relevant theme driving metrics for efficiency and appropriateness.
-In addition to online lectures, you will also receive the accompanying book—shipped to you at no additional cost.
+Health care reforms are having many major impacts on both the practice and the economics of medical imaging.
+Central to this issue is the need to transform from the pay-for-service to a value-added paradigm.
+Managing incidental, likely asymptomatic, imaging findings remains a relevant theme, driving metrics for efficiency and appropriateness.
+This Online Course identifies and addresses the wide spectrum of incidental findings that occur via contemporary, evidence-based approaches to help standardize how they should be managed.
+In addition to 10 modules of online lectures, you will also receive the accompanying book—shipped to you at no extra cost.

-Learn and earn credit at your own pace with unlimited access to this course through June 22, 2020.
-See below for detailed information and learning outcomes.
+Earn credit at your own pace with unlimited access to this course through June 22, 2020.
+See learning outcomes and individual lectures below.

-This course package offers 30 CME and SA-CME Credits following completion of an online test.
+This course package offers 30 CME and SA-CME Credits following completion of an online assessment.

 ARRS Member price: $695

 Learning Outcomes and Modules

 After attending this course, the attendee will be able to: